microsoft/vscode-docs/docs/remote/wsl-tutorial.md

 The Remote - WSL extension enables you to run Visual Studio Code within the Windows Subsystem for Linux (WSL).

-> <a class="tutorial-install-extension-btn" href="vscode:extension/ms-vscode-remote.remote-wsl">Install the Remote - WSL extension</a>
+> <a class="install-extension-btn" href="vscode:extension/ms-vscode-remote.remote-wsl">Install the Remote - WSL extension</a>

 ![Remote - WSL extension](images/wsl-tutorial/remote-wsl-extension.png)